 The rest of the 100 (in alphabetical order): Harshul Sanghi, American Express

-US-based credit card company American Express (Amex) made a big splash in corporate venturing when it hired Harshul Sanghi, formerly head of Motorola Mobility’s corporate venturing unit.
+US-based credit card company American Express (Amex) made a big splash in corporate venturing when it hired Harshul Sanghi, formerly head of Motorola Mobility’s corporate venturing unit, nearly seven years ago.

 It is a splash that continues to ripple outwards as Sanghi, managing partner at Amex Ventures since August 2011, and his team have made investments in more than 30 companies worldwide.

-Ken Chenault, chairman and CEO of American Express, added: “At American Express, reinvention is in our DNA.
+Ken Chenault, former chairman and CEO of American Express and now chairman of VC firm General Catalyst, for Sanghi’s previous GCV Powerlist profile said: “At American Express, reinvention is in our DNA.
 We have never focused in a linear way.
 We have always been focused on challenging the status quo.
 However, we cannot innovate fast enough on our own, and that is why partnerships are becoming absolutely essential.
 The Amex Ventures team highlights how American Express is focused on being a fantastic partner for growth and innovation.”